chanupadeshan/PPE-DETECTION/README.md

 - Press `q` to quit the video window.

 ## Notes
-- If you see errors about missing modules, ensure you have activated the correct Python environment and installed all requirements.
+- If you see errors about missing modules, please make sure you have activated the correct Python environment and installed all requirements.
 - If you see errors about missing files, check that the video and model paths in `PPE.py` are correct.

 ## Project Structure